Tempo logotype

 Jira Align sits at the top of the Atlassian stack.
 Per Atlassian's positioning, it connects team-level Jira work to C-suite strategy and fits organizations committing to enterprise agile frameworks – particularly SAFe (Scaled Agile Framework).
 If you need executive OKR traceability across hundreds of teams and you're ready to fund a transformation program, Jira Align is the right tool for that job.

-Tempo, available on the Atlassian Marketplace, sits a layer below Align.
+Tempo, available on the Atlassian Marketplace, works alongside Align.
 The Tempo SPM suite backs portfolio decisions with auditable cost actuals, CapEx/OpEx mechanics, and capacity constraints – all extending Jira's data model directly, running on the delivery data that already exists.
 The two products are often deployed together inside the same Atlassian estate.

 How do Jira Align and Tempo compare?

-Tempo offers a Jira-native strategic portfolio management suite used by 30,000+ companies across more than 15 years on the Atlassian Marketplace.
-Its modular product line – Tempo Structure PPM, Tempo Timesheets, Tempo Capacity Planner, Tempo Financial Manager, Tempo Custom Charts, and Tempo Gantt Charts for Structure PPM – extends Jira's data model directly.
+Tempo offers a Jira-native strategic portfolio management suite with more than 15 years in the Atlassian ecosystem, and is used by 30,000+ companies.
+Its modular product line – including Structure PPM, Timesheets, Capacity Planner, Financial Manager, and Custom Charts – extends Jira's data model directly.
 No parallel hierarchy to maintain.

 Jira Align is Atlassian's enterprise agile planning product.
-It sits above Jira in the Atlassian stack and was purpose-built, to connect team-level work to program, portfolio, and executive strategy layers.
+It sits above Jira in the Atlassian stack and was purpose-built to connect team-level work to program, portfolio, and executive strategy.
 It's designed for organizations adopting scaled agile frameworks at the enterprise level and is often sold as part of Atlassian's broader strategy and transformation offerings.

-The two products approach overlapping buyers from different theories.
-Jira Align's premise: Strategy-to-execution alignment (the bridge between leadership decisions and team delivery) is the primary governance challenge, and a scaled agile operating model is the way to solve it.
-Tempo's premise: Portfolio decisions without cost, capacity, and time-to-value mechanics are incomplete, and those mechanics belong inside Jira where the work already lives.
+The two products approach overlapping buyers from different angles.
+Jira Align's premise is that strategy-to-execution alignment is the primary governance challenge, and a scaled agile operating model is the way to solve it.
+Tempo starts from the other end: portfolio decisions are incomplete without cost, capacity, and time-to-value mechanics – and those mechanics belong inside Jira alongside the work itself.

 Both can be defensible choices, depending on which problem the organization is trying to solve.